-Cody Clark is entering his second season as the cross country coach at SFA, also working with the men's and women's distance programs during the track and field season.
+Cody Clark is entering his fourth season as the cross country coach at SFA, also working with the men's and women's distance programs during the track and field season.

-The Merit, Texas, native was a standout distance runner in his five-year career with the Lumberjacks and served three years as an assistant coach.
-Before returning to SFA, he spent the 2010-11 athletic year as head girl's track and field coach at Waller High School where he led the WHS girls to the District 17-4A title.
+The Merit, Texas, native was a standout distance runner in his five-year career with the Lumberjacks and served three years as an assistant coach from 2007-10.

-His impact on the program upon his promotion to head cross country coach in 2011 was evident as he guided his athletes to 14 school records and had 11 all-SLC selections.
-Five times one of his athletes brought home a league title, including Lauren Smith capturing the league's cross country championship and earning high-point scorer on the women's side at the SLC Indoor and Outdoor Championships in 2012.
+His impact on the program upon his promotion to head cross country coach in 2011 was evident as he guided his athletes to 14 school records and had 11 All-SLC selections.
+Five times, one of his athletes brought home a league title, including Lauren Smith capturing the league's cross country championship and earning high-point scorer on the women's side at the SLC Indoor and Outdoor Championships in 2012.
 The women's team brought home the SLC Indoor and Outdoor titles the same year.

 The SFA distance squads proved their strength during the 2009 track and field seasons.
 SFA recorded four individual titles, and seven all-conference finishes during the outdoor campaign.
 All told, the Ladyjack and Lumberjack distance runners recorded five individual titles, 10 all-conference performances, three regional marks, two school records and were key in helping the SFA women bring home both the SLC Indoor and Outdoor titles in 2009.